 Bushnell Mil Dot Click to see prices on Amazon.com

 The .270 Win is a favorite round among hunters who appreciate its widespread availability, consistency, terminal ballistics performance, and moderate recoil.
-Of course, reliable ammunition such as this performs best when used alongside high-quality optics.
+Of course, reliable ammunition such as this performs best alongside high-quality optics.
 Therefore, there’s no reason why your scope shouldn’t be as dependable as your ammo.
 With that in mind, this post will offer a few suggestions to help you choose the best scope for 270 Winchester round compatible rifles.

 First, let’s learn a little more about the .270 Win.